elastic/beats/kubebeat/README.md

 ### Build

 To build the binary for {Beat} run the command below.
-This will generate a binary in the same directory with the name kubebeat.
+This will generate a binary in the same directory with the name cloudbeat.

 ```
 make